QESolirius/qe-technical-task/README.md

 # QE Technical Task

-We would like you to write a working automated UI test suite in Javascript using either Cypress or CodeceptJS.
-(Or a .NET equivalent if you prefer).
+We would like you to write a working automated UI test suite in Javascript using either Cypress or CodeceptJS.  (or .NET equivalent if the role requires)

 There are no trick questions; we want to see your solution with well thought-out, well structured code and rounded e2e tests.